onflow/flow-go/consensus/hotstuff/cruisectl/Readme.md

 ### A node has a misconfigured clock

-Cap the maximum deviation from the default delay (limits the general impact of error introduced by the `BlockRateController`).
+Cap the maximum deviation from the default delay (limits the general impact of error introduced by the `BlockTimeController`).
 The node with misconfigured clock will contribute to the error in a limited way, but as long as the majority of nodes have an accurate clock, they will offset this error.

 **Assumption:** few enough nodes will have a misconfigured clock, that the effect will be small enough to be easily compensated for by the supermajority of correct nodes.